Kozea/Pyphen/index.md

 Included Dictionaries
 ---------------------

-The dictionaries included in LibreOffice are distributed with Pyphen:
+The dictionaries included in LibreOffice are distributed with {{ site.title }}:

 - Afrikaans
 - Bulgarian